India Creates WhatsApp Chatbot to Share Accurate Coronavirus Info

 The government of India has set up a chatbot on WhatsApp to help citizens get answers about the COVID-19 pandemic.
 The MyGov Corona Helpdesk is designed to combat misinformation surrounding the coronavirus that could make the pandemic worse.

 The chatbot is available to anyone on Whatsapp.
 It can provide information about the coronavirus, how it is spread, and what to do if you exhibit some of the symptoms.
 The chatbot pulls its responses from the Indian Ministry of Health, reflecting the central goal of pushing back against rumors and false stories that may be spread about the coronavirus.
 WhatsApp is enormously popular in India, which makes a chatbot on the platform a good way to share accurate information with the populace.

 The chatbot is part of the government’s larger efforts to push back against misinformation surrounding the COVID-19 pandemic.
-The Ministry of Electronics and IT sent out an advisory on Friday explicitly requesting that social media companies tell users not to post false information about the disease. to inform their users about not posting false news that can create panic among the public and disturb social tranquillity.
+The Ministry of Electronics and IT sent out an advisory on Friday explicitly requesting that social media companies tell users not to post false information about the disease.

 “It has been reported in media that there is a trend of circulation of misinformation/false news and sharing anonymous data related to Corona virus in various social media platforms, the advisory states.
 “Intermediaries are urged to initiate awareness campaign on their platforms for the users not to upload/ circulate any false news/misinformation concerning corona virus which are likely to create panic among public and disturb the public order and social tranquillity.”